 It is important to know that not all databases offered by the University Library are covered by sEURch: some publishers don’t want their journals, books or databases being indexed.
 Especially the fields of Law and Medicine have insufficient coverage.
 If sEURch is not giving you the results you expect you may prefer to use the richer indexing of a database dedicated to a specific discipline for the next stage of your literature search.
 Select the right database with the A-Z list of databases.
 Select your subject at All Subjects and if you wish, the specific database type at All Database Types.
 The result of your selection is a list of databases of a certain database type within a specific discipline (e.g. References works within the Sociology discipline).

-Take notice as well of the Guides by discipline.
+Take notice as well of the Guides per discipline.
 These guides give you an overview of recommended sources per faculty or discipline, e.g. databases to find literature and background information, e-journals and discipline specific sources.

 Database related information: